-A child is allowed to register as a British Citizen, if the overseas adoption is recognised by UK law.
-Section 1(5) of the British Nationality Act 1981, allows an application to be lodged however the adoption process must follow recognised laws as implemented by various policy laws, for example, “The Adoption (Recognition of Overseas Adoptions) Order 2013 and “The Hague Convention on inter country adoption”, are policies that are considered when deciding on a British Nationality application for a child.
+A child is allowed to register as a British Citizen if the overseas adoption is recognized by UK law.
+Section 1(5) of the British Nationality Act 1981, allows an application to be lodged however the adoption process must follow recognized laws as implemented by various policy laws, for example, “The Adoption (Recognition of Overseas Adoptions) Order 2013 and “The Hague Convention on inter country adoption”, are policies that are considered when deciding on a British Nationality application for a child.

-In short, family law in the UK plays a crucial part towards consideration of a child to acquire British Nationality by descent.
+In short, family law in the UK plays a crucial part in the consideration of a child acquiring British Nationality by descent.
 The adoption that has taken place must not be informal or temporary.
-Further to that, under the law of the country where the adoption had taken place, the biological parent has legally terminated its relationship as a parent to the child & that the Home Office are satisfied that the relevant laws have been applied throughout the legal adoption process.
+Further that, under the law of the country where the adoption had taken place, the biological parent has legally terminated its relationship as a parent to the child & that the Home Office is satisfied that the relevant laws have been applied throughout the legal adoption process.
 Finally, the adoption must not be a process to facilitate by convenience in order for the child to simply enjoy the benefits of being a British Citizen.
 In all cases, the best interest of the child will always be given due consideration.

 Registering a child in the UK through legal adoption

 Where a child is allowed lawful entry to the UK for the purposes of legal adoption to take place in the UK, the adoptive parents must follow the policy law as set out by the Immigration Act 1971.

 An application under the Immigration Act 1971 must be lodged by the adoptive parents, satisfying the prescribed Immigration Rules in place at the date of application and all specified evidence must be lodged at the date of application to avoid the application being refused.

 Registering a child to unmarried British Citizen parents